ashkanRmk/Function_Chart_Drawer/README.md

-# Android Function Chart Drawer
+# Android Math Function Chart Drawer

 This Application will Drawing a Chart and Calculate Maximum, Minimum of a Math Expression Function with One Variable.
 ######This app Support this Features: